Chocolate fudge cake for a winter birthday

 Diary of Jan.
 15, 2020

-3 a.m. — The alarm rings, and it's time to start a new day.
-My husband, Joe, and son Benjamin, 20, get ready for work.
+3:00 a.m. — Alarm rings and it's time to start a new day.
+My husband Joe and son Benjamin, 20, get ready for work.
 They refuel both coal stoves for the day while I pack their lunches and make grilled cheese sandwiches for their breakfast.

 3:35 a.m. — Joe and Benjamin leave for work.
 I go back to bed to catch a few more winks.